sailpoint-oss/developer.sailpoint.com/docs/extensibility/rules/index.md

 ## Java Beanshell

-Rules in IdentityNow are written in Java Beanshell, a lightweight scripting language that allows you to define custom logic and behavior within the rules.
+Rules in Identity Security Cloud are written in Java Beanshell, a lightweight scripting language that allows you to define custom logic and behavior within the rules.
 Java Beanshell provides a familiar syntax similar to Java, making it easier for implementers to create and maintain rule configurations.

 For more information about Java Beanshell, you can refer to the [Java Beanshell Documentation](https://github.com/beanshell/beanshell/wiki).

 ## Rule Execution

-IdentityNow (IDN) is a multi-tenant cloud solution, and its architecture varies differently from other SailPoint products like IdentityIQ (IIQ).
-Therefore, the way rules execute within IDN reflects the architectural design considerations the platform was built on.
+Identity Security Cloud (ISC) is a multi-tenant cloud solution, and its architecture varies differently from other SailPoint products like IdentityIQ (IIQ).
+Therefore, the way rules execute within ISC reflects the architectural design considerations the platform was built on.
 These considerations determine the rule's limitations.

 There are two primary places where you can execute rules:

-- **Cloud Execution** - These rules are executed in the IDN multi-tenant cloud.
+- **Cloud Execution** - These rules are executed in the ISC multi-tenant cloud.
-- **Connector Execution** - These rules are executed on the on-premise IDN virtual appliance.
+- **Connector Execution** - These rules are executed on the on-premise ISC virtual appliance.

 ![Rule Execution](./img/rule_execution.png)

 **Cloud-Executed Rules** or **Cloud Rules** typically only perform a specific function, such as calculating attribute values.
-Many of these rules may be able to query the IDN data-model in a read-only fashion, but they do not have the ability to commit transactions, save objects, etc.
+Many of these rules may be able to query the ISC data-model in a read-only fashion, but they do not have the ability to commit transactions, save objects, etc.

 Because these rules execute in a multi-tenant cloud environment, they have a restricted context, and they are closely scrutinized to ensure that they execute in an efficient and secure manner.

 For more details, see [Cloud Rules](./cloud-rules/index.md).

-**Connector-Executed Rules** or **Connector Rules** are rules executed in the IDN virtual appliance, and they are often an extension connector itself.
+**Connector-Executed Rules** or **Connector Rules** are rules executed in the ISC virtual appliance, and they are often an extension connector itself.
 The rules are commonly used for performing complex connector-related functions, so they are specific to only certain connectors.
-Because these rules execute in the virtual appliance, they do not have access to query the IDN data model or fetch information from IDN.
-They rely instead on contextual information sent from IDN.
+Because these rules execute in the virtual appliance, they do not have access to query the ISC data model or fetch information from ISC.
+They rely instead on contextual information sent from ISC.
 Connector-executed rules may also have managed connections supplied in their contexts to support querying end systems or sources.
 Though you may use these managed connections, you cannot make making additional connections or call-outs.

 For more details, see the [Connector Rules](./connector-rules/index.md).

 ## Support Considerations

-Though IDN shares some common functionality with other SailPoint products like IIQ, the same rules are not necessarily supported, nor do they necessarily execute the same way or with the same context and variables.
+Though ISC shares some common functionality with other SailPoint products like IIQ, the same rules are not necessarily supported, nor do they necessarily execute the same way or with the same context and variables.
 SailPoint recommends that you become familiar with which rules execute with which products, as well as the nuances in their execution contexts.

 From a SailPoint support perspective, rules are considered configurations.
 SailPoint supports the underlying platform but not the rule configurations themselves.
 Any problems with the way rules are implemented or run over time are the responsibilities the customer or implementer must manage.
-SailPoint's IDN Expert Services need hours to cover any rule configuration work (e.g., creating rules, best practices reviews, application to your IDN environment, and promotion between sandbox & prod environments).
+SailPoint's ISC Expert Services need hours to cover any rule configuration work (e.g., creating rules, best practices reviews, application to your ISC environment, and promotion between sandbox & prod environments).
 Contact your Customer Success Manager with any questions.
 While rules allow some advanced flexibility, you must consider these support implications when you are deciding whether to implement rules.
-Consider rule usage a last resort, and use IdentityNow features instead whenever you can.
+Consider rule usage a last resort, and use Identity Security Cloud features instead whenever you can.

 ## Best Practices for Rule deployments

-SailPoint IDN deployments often require the deployment of rules to the client’s IDN tenants.
-Because IDN is a multi-tenant solution, rules that are poorly written can have negative performance implications on other tenants in the same cloud.
+SailPoint ISC deployments often require the deployment of rules to the client’s ISC tenants.
+Because ISC is a multi-tenant solution, rules that are poorly written can have negative performance implications on other tenants in the same cloud.
 As such, SailPoint requires all rules to be reviewed prior to deployment.
 The time to complete these reviews requires an expert services contract to leverage billable hours.

 This article covers common topics around this process including best practices, rule review expectations, and more.